 Join our private Support Group for coaching and motivataion, plus ongoing inspiration from like-minded people seeking to improve their health with animal foods!

 Do you need help dialing in your specific situation?
 Learn more about our private and group keto & carnivore diet coaching options to see how you can benefit from our custom approach and view on holistic health.

-- Transfer to a bottle and store in the fridge for up to one week.
+- Transfer to a bottle or jar with a tight-fitting lid.
+Store in the refrigerator for up to 1 week.
+Shake well before using.

 Macros and Nutrition

 Many thanks to Mountain Rose Herbs for partnering with me to bring you this recipe.